onepanelio/core-docs/blog/2020-9-01-ensemble.md

 ```

-Here, we take input path as an input and generate final XML which has output of all images.
+Here, we take input path as an input and generate a final XML which has output of all images.
 We also use exported data to get a list of labels.
 Following is a function to get a list of labels.

 ```python3
 def get_labels_from_json(json_path):